judd147/BC-Cancer/submissions/CALC-SHEET.md

         From there, the data will go through multiple layers of Classes: `DocumentHolder`  → `SpreadSheetController` → `SheetMemory` where the data will be saved.
 Then `DocumentHolder` will utilize the `SpreadSheetController` again to access the updated memory in `SheetMemory` and write to `JSON` file under `documents` folder.
 After all the procedures, a `DocumentTransport` object is returned to the frontend as response with code 200.

 - How does the frontend handle errors returned by the server?
-    - The frontend does not implement error handling, which could affect user experience if there is an error during the communication between server and client.
+    - The frontend does not implement error handling.
+It just assumes that the server will always return a `200 OK` status code.
+This is a risky practice as it does not account for potential errors or exceptions that may occur during the request-response cycle.
+Implementing error handling on the frontend would ensure that the application can gracefully handle unexpected responses from the server, improving the overall user experience and application reliability.